-German port a battleground for EU’s fragile political center
+EU elections: German port city a key battleground for center

 “Everywhere that social justice is moved into greater focus and linked to perspectives for the whole country, we are relatively successful,” he said, citing Portugal and Spain, where the center-left remains the dominant political force.

-The prospect of losing its bastion in Bremen is causing jitters among senior Social Democrats in the capital.
-The party’s top brass is traveling to the city on Friday for a final rally ahead of the European and state elections.
+The prospect of losing its bastion in Bremen to the Christian Democrats is causing jitters among the party’s top brass.
+Its leading figures are traveling to the city on Friday for a final rally ahead of Sunday’s elections.

+“If Bremen changes its political color, there is a high risk that the Social Democratic Party will withdraw from the federal government,” said Carsten Brzeski, chief economist with ING bank in Germany.

+“An upset in Bremen, combined with a potential loss in the European elections, would embolden those in the party who have argued against joining the government,” he said.

 Speaking after a town hall meeting with workers’ representatives, Bremen mayor and governor Carsten Sieling tried to downplay the possibility that the Social Democrats might face a major election upset this week which could send shockwaves across Europe.
 He pointed to the city’s recent drop in unemployment — still high by German standards — and improved public finances.